SAP-samples/hana-ml-samples/README.md

 In order to "run" the provided sample codes, a SAP HANA database environment is required with the AFL-component installed, which includes the Predictive Analysis Library (PAL).
 Specific sample files will specify additional requirements if required.

 # Download and Installation
 The sample files can be downloaded and used within the respective user / developer environment, e.g. SQL files may be opened and used within the SQL console of SAP HANA Studio or SAP HANA Database Explorer.
+The sample files don't require a install step for themselves, they are simply downloaded and then opened in the respective editor.

 # Support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.